 - Your water heater is leaky

-- Your water heater has started making strange, rumbling noises
+- Your water heater is making strange, rumbling noises

 - You’re paying higher energy bills but getting less hot water than you used to